Learning never stops

 Encourage your child to keep a journal of summer activities.
 Start a scrapbook that includes pictures and your young author’s stories.
 Have her write a letter to a friend or jot down your grocery list.

 Math and science are everywhere.
 Your student can count change at the store, measure ingredients for cooking, calculate the distance of your road trip or keep track of the weather.

 Alaska summers are meant for exploration.
 You and your student can learn geography, science and history by taking a drive north or south, walking the Coastal Trail or hiking in the mountains.
-Fill your mind with new information and ideas by visiting the Anchorage Museum or the Alaska Native Heritage Center.
+Fill your mind with new information and ideas by visiting the Virtual Anchorage Museum.
 The possibilities are endless!